 - If your outside bunny’s enclosure doesn’t escape the sunlight for long periods, make sure they have a shaded area to retreat too.
 If you have a nest box, you can raise it off the ground by placing securely on slabs or blocks and they can then lay underneath it.

-- Place car reflector sunscreens on top of enclosure roofs.
+- Place car reflector sunscreens on top of enclosure roofs or wet towels or paint the roof with heat reflective paint.

-- Place patio umbrellas in front of enclosures, to keep the sun off.
+- Place patio umbrellas in front of enclosures to create shade.

 - Never, ever plunge a rabbit into cold water to cool them down, as this could kill them.
 PLEASE NOTE: If you suspect your rabbit has heat stroke, wipe a wet tissue over their ears and call your vet asap.

 Rabbits need sunlight to get their source of vitamin D. This helps to keep their bones & teeth healthy.
-Always makes sure in the summer months, your rabbit is not stuck in direct sunlight.
+Always make sure in the summer months your rabbit is not stuck in direct sunlight.
 They should always have a shaded area to retreat to when the have had enough sun.
 Allow them to soak up sunshine through winter too.

 - Always provide nice, snug places for them to retreat too.
 A nest box or pet carrier are a good idea to place into their accommodation through winter.